 - It is expected that all students, staff, parents and school community members will not use any disparaging words either verbally or via social media that are directed at or in reference to any teacher, administrator, priest or the SJF community at large. - It is expected that all students, staff, parents and school community members exhibit good judgment and behave in a way that embodies personal integrity and reflects well on the school. - It is expected that all students, staff, parents and school community members follow the school's cyberbullying policies.
-Cyberbullying includes but is not limited to: - Sending or posting threatening, hurtful, hateful, derogatory, or harassing messages to another's cell phone, e-mail, social media account(s) or webpages or about another St. John Fisher community member on their social media account(s) or webpage(s). - Sending personal or embarrassing information about or pictures of others all with the intention of intimidating, frightening, ridiculing, or harming someone else. - o Spreading rumors online or through texts. - Stealing a person's account information to break into their account and send damaging messages, post pictures, etc. - Pretending to be someone else online to hurt another person or assuming another person's picture as your own profile picture. - o Taking unflattering pictures of a person and sharing them through text messages or the Internet. - Regardless of your privacy settings, assume that all information shared within a social network is public information. - Always treat others in a respectful, positive and considerate manner. - Share and interact in a way that will enhance your reputation, the reputation of others, and the reputation of the school, rather than damage them.
+Cyberbullying includes but is not limited to: - Sending or posting threatening, hurtful, hateful, derogatory, or harassing messages to another's cell phone, e-mail, social media account(s) or webpages or about another St. John Fisher community member on their social media account(s) or webpage(s). - Sending personal or embarrassing information about or pictures of others all with the intention of intimidating, frightening, ridiculing, or harming someone else. - Spreading rumors online or through texts. - Stealing a person's account information to break into their account and send damaging messages, post pictures, etc. - Pretending to be someone else online to hurt another person or assuming another person's picture as your own profile picture. - Taking unflattering pictures of a person and sharing them through text messages or the Internet. - Regardless of your privacy settings, assume that all information shared within a social network is public information. - Always treat others in a respectful, positive and considerate manner. - Share and interact in a way that will enhance your reputation, the reputation of others, and the reputation of the school, rather than damage them.

 Parents choosing Catholic Schools for their children often cite the structure and discipline that students experience as a major reason for their investment in Catholic education.
 Both parents and teachers should expect that students will conduct themselves appropriately at all times, both in school and at any event where the school is represented.
 If a student violates school rules or policy, he/she must understand the consequences of that behavior.
 While the school encourages strong communication, it cannot engage in debate about the fairness of school policy or accept excuses for misbehavior.
+St. John Fisher faculty and school administration reserve the right to speak to your child(ren) without your permission during the school day.
 By enrolling a child in this school, the parent agrees to and is supportive of the rules and regulations that we agree are critical to the spiritual, academic and behavioral growth of each student.